qiskit-community/qiskit-dynamics/CONTRIBUTING.md

 ### Development Cycle

-The development cycle for qiskit-ode is all handled in the open using the project boards in Github for project management.
+The development cycle for qiskit-dynamics is all handled in the open using the project boards in Github for project management.
 We use milestones in Github to track work for specific releases.
 The features or other changes that we want to include in a release will be tagged and discussed in Github.